kai687/sphinxawesome-theme/docs/demo/figures.rst

 Images
 ------

-For straightforward images without captions, use the ``image`` directive.
+For images without captions or legends, use the ``image`` directive.

 .. image:: image.svg
    :alt: A placeholder image